NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

    * - Technology
      - DMA-BUF
-     - Legacy Nvidia-peermem
+     - Legacy NVIDIA-peermem

    * - GPU Driver
-     - Branch 515, 535 or higher.
+     - Branch 535 or higher.
        An Open Kernel module driver is required.
      - Branch 470, 535 or higher.